pelijot/CraftyPowerAction/README.md

 A resource-saving Velocity plugin that automatically manages your Minecraft servers by starting them on demand and shutting them down when idle, using either the [Pterodactyl](https://pterodactyl.io/) API or shell commands.

+> [!IMPORTANT]
+> Support for this project is limited as I don't use it in production anymore.

 ---

 ## Community & Support

 If you have any questions or suggestions, join the [Discord server](https://discord.gg/M2a9dxJPRy)!

-## ✨ Key Features
+## Features

-- 🔌 **Energy & Resource Saving** - Automatically shuts down empty servers after a configurable idle period (default: 1 hour)
+### 🔌 Energy & Resource Saving

+Automatically shuts down empty servers after a configurable time with no players connected (default: 1 hour).

+### 🚀 On-Demand Server Startup

-- 🚀 **On-Demand Server Startup** - Starts servers only when players need them, optimizing resource usage
+Starts servers only when players connect, optimizing resource usage.

-- 🔄 **Seamless Player Experience**:
+### 🔄 Seamless Player Experience

-    - Redirects players to a lightweight waiting server during startup
-    - Automatically transfers players when their destination server is ready
+Redirects players to a lightweight waiting server during startup and transfers them automatically once the server is ready.

-    - Keeps players informed with status messages throughout the process
+### 🛡️ Kick Protection

-- 🛡️ **Kick Protection** - Optionally redirects kicked players to your waiting server instead of disconnecting them
+Optionally redirects players to the waiting server when they are kicked from the backend server instead of disconnecting them.

+### 🔐 Whitelist Verification

-- 🔐 **Whitelist Verification** - Optionally validates players against per-server whitelists before letting them join or start the server
+Validate players against per-server whitelists before letting them join or start the server.

-- 🧰 **Flexible Implementation**:
+### 🧰 Flexible Implementation

-    - Works with Pterodactyl Panel API for managed hosting
-    - Supports direct shell commands for self-hosted environments
+Works with the Pterodactyl Panel API or via direct shell commands for self-hosted setups.

-- ⚙️ **Highly Configurable**:
-    - Customizable shutdown delay
-    - Multiple server status checking methods
+### ⚙️ Highly Configurable

-    - Configurable shutdown behavior on proxy restart
+Supports customizable shutdown delays, multiple server status check methods, and adjustable shutdown behavior on proxy restart.
+👉 See the [Wiki](https://github.com/Quozul/PterodactylPowerAction/wiki) for full details.

+### 🌐 Multilingual Support

-- 🌐 **Multilingual Support** - Automatically translates messages based on the client's language (English, German, French)
+Automatically translates messages based on the client’s language (English, German, French).

+### 🔍 Diagnostic Tools

-- 🔍 **Diagnostic Tools** - Built-in doctor command to validate your configuration and troubleshoot issues
+Includes a built-in doctor command to validate configuration and help troubleshoot issues.

 ## How it Works

-When a player tries to connect to a stopped server, they're temporarily sent to your waiting server while PterodactylPowerAction starts their requested destination.
+When a player tries to connect to an offline server, they're temporarily sent to your waiting server while PterodactylPowerAction starts their requested destination.
 Once the server is ready, they're automatically transferred.
-The plugin monitors player activity and intelligently shuts down empty servers to save resources.
+The plugin monitors player activity and shuts down empty servers to save resources.

 ![server-is-starting.png](docs/assets/server-is-starting.png)
 _Shader is Photon._

+### Plus Version

+You can find more features on the [plus](https://github.com/Quozul/PterodactylPowerAction/tree/plus) branch.

 ---